Numerical universal solutions in $a$-gauge in open string field theory: Construction of numerical solutions in -gauge

 \subsection{Validity of solutions}

-In general, the equation of motion to the action (\ref{eq:action}) is given by (\ref{eq:EOM}).
-We should note that (\ref{eq:EOM_AK}) for $a\ne \infty$ is only a part of the equation of motion (\ref{eq:EOM}).
-In the same sense, (\ref{eq:EOMhata1}) and (\ref{eq:EOMhata2}) for $a\ne 0$ are only a part of the equation of motion (\ref{eq:EOM}).
-Hence, we should confirm the remaining part of the equation of motion for numerical solutions to (\ref{eq:EOM_AK}) for $a\ne \infty$ or (\ref{eq:EOMhata1}) and (\ref{eq:EOMhata2}) for $a\ne 0$.
-Here, we call such equations for the validity of numerical solutions in $a$-gauge the out-of-$a$-gauge equations.\footnote{In the case of the Siegel gauge, they were investigated for the tachyon vacuum solution in \cite{Hata:2000bj} as the BRST invariance.
-In \cite{Kudrna:2018mxa}, they were called the out-of-Siegel-gauge equations, and the lowest level of them was denoted as $\Delta_{S}$ and evaluated for various solutions in Siegel gauge. }
+In general, the equation of motion to the action in Eq.~(\ref{eq:action}) is given by Eq.~(\ref{eq:EOM}).
+We should note that Eq.~(\ref{eq:EOM_AK}) for $a\ne \infty$ is only a part of the equation of motion in Eq.~(\ref{eq:EOM}).
+In the same sense, Eqs.~(\ref{eq:EOMhata1}) and (\ref{eq:EOMhata2}) for $a\ne 0$ are only a part of the equation of motion in Eq.~(\ref{eq:EOM}).
+Hence, we should confirm the remaining part of the equation of motion for numerical solutions to Eq.~(\ref{eq:EOM_AK}) for $a\ne \infty$ or Eqs.~(\ref{eq:EOMhata1}) and (\ref{eq:EOMhata2}) for $a\ne 0$.
+Here, we call such equations for the validity of numerical solutions in $a$-gauge the out-of-$a$-gauge equations.\footnote{In the case of the Siegel gauge, they were investigated for the tachyon vacuum solution in Ref.~\cite{Hata:2000bj} as the BRST invariance.
+In Ref.~\cite{Kudrna:2018mxa}, they were called the out-of-Siegel-gauge equations, and their lowest level was denoted as $\Delta_{S}$ and evaluated for various solutions in Siegel gauge. }